Placdotech/DP-Coding-Plant-Journal/README.md

 ![](README_Data/models.png)

 In the models, a choice was made to store media files directly on the server.
 However, as the application grows or accumulates a larger user base, it is advisable to consider transitioning to a cloud service such as AWS, as performance may otherwise be adversely affected.

+## Security

+In this web application, we have largely refrained from relying on the Django authentication module.
+Instead, we have established our own user model and custom forms.
+Authentication takes place through a 'user_key' generated using the Python module 'secret'.
+If there is a need to store additional or sensitive data beyond 'Diary' and 'Media' information, it is advisable to consider altering the entire authorization and authentication framework.